-If you are looking for a detailed example file, here is the link to an Adobe test file.
+If you are looking for a detailed example file, take a look at the Adobe test file.

-Blend Modes allow to to create some very interesting effecting in compositing (both in and beyond PDF).
+Blend Modes allow to create some very interesting effects in compositing (both in and beyond PDF).
 If you are doing any form of drawing, they are worth knowing about and experimenting with.